 8. Hemp Plastics are the Future

 One of the biggest concerns in the world right now is the plastic pollution problem.
 Millions of plastic products are found floating in the sea which can poison the food chain and also pollute the water.
 Plastic is a part of our everyday lives but why is it made from non-renewable petrochemicals?
 Hemp can be used as a great biodegradable alternative to plastic.
 It is a surprising miracle crop that should be used more widely around the world.
 Using this plant to make plastic would have a major positive impact on the world.
 Learn more about hemp plastic!

 Hemp can be found in a lot of skin care cosmetic products.
-To maintain healthy skin, the plant is considered an optimum requirement due to the fact that it contains all the 21 known amino acids and offers a perfectly balanced Omega 3 fatty acids.
-These fatty acids can restore and sooth the skin when added to creams.
+Fatty acids can restore and sooth the skin when added to creams.
 The natural texture of hemp gives an excellent smooth after feel to conditioner, body lotions, lip balms, massage oils, and shaving creams.
 The possibilities are endless when using the hemp plant for skin care cosmetic products.

 10. Used for Pet Food and Bedding